-III.
+II.
 CANDIDATE FILING PROCESS

-In order to become a candidate for office, candidates must file various documents with the Elections Office.
-For the August 25, 2015 Consolidated Mail Ballot Election, candidates may request candidate filing documents beginning May 4, 2015, and must return the completed candidate filing documents by 5 p.m. on May 29, 2015.
+In order to become a candidate for office, candidates must file various documents and pay applicable fees with the Elections Office.
+For the 2015 Consolidated Election, candidates may request candidate filing documents beginning July 13, 2015, and must return the completed candidate filing documents by 5 p.m. on August 7, 2015.

-To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy (see section A below) form.
-On the Declaration of Candidacy form, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they want a ballot designation to appear on the ballot under their name.
+To officially declare themselves a candidate for office, all candidates must file a Declaration of Candidacy (see section A below).
+On the Declaration of Candidacy, candidates declare which office they are running for, how their name shall appear on the ballot, and whether or not they want a ballot designation to appear on the ballot under their name.
 If a candidate wants a ballot designation, they must complete a Ballot Designation Worksheet (see section B below).

-Candidates may elect to have a statement of qualifications printed in the Voter Information Guide which is mailed to voters 31 days prior to each election.
+Candidates may elect to have a statement of qualifications, also known as a candidate statement, printed in the Voter Information Guide, which is mailed to voters 31 days prior to each election.
 Candidate statements provide candidates an opportunity to speak to voters regarding their background, education, qualifications, and platform.
-If a candidate wants a statement printed in the guide, they must indicate this request on the Candidate Statement Form.
+If a candidate wants a statement of qualifications printed in the guide, they must indicate this request on the Candidate Statement Form (see section C below).